jacecotton/tcds-site/pages/accessibility/writing-accessible-text.md

 twig-->

 ## General guidance
-**Use clear and simple language.** Avoid verbiage that's overly abstract, lengthy, or technical.
-Users implicated range from those with cognitive disorders (dyslexia, ADHD, autism) to situational challenges (time constraints, multitasking).
+**Use clear language and a common vocabulary.** Avoid wording that's overly esoteric, abstract, or lengthy.
+Users impacted range from those with cognitive and learning disabilities to situational challenges (time constraints, multitasking).

 ## Headings
 Headings, H1 through H6, help break up and organize sections of content.
 It is important to include them to allow: